Detailed guide about all the various scale's type

 - a

-scheme
+scheme - a

-, an array of colors, same size as the domain array
+range, an array of colors, same size as the domain array

 Followed is an example with non-numerical dataset